Corrective Plastic Surgery

 Balancing Experience with New Techniques

 At Plastic Eye Surgery Associates, our physicians have earned a strong international reputation for extraordinary excellence in their field.
 Drs.
-Patrinely and Soparkar are highly skilled and experienced surgeons who have developed numerous novel techniques now commonly used among oculoplastic and plastic surgeons throughout the world.
+Patrinely, Soparkar, and Murdock are highly skilled and experienced surgeons who have developed numerous novel techniques now commonly used among oculoplastic and plastic surgeons throughout the world.

 Plastic Surgery is both a science and an art.
 Gathering and analyzing data from our nearly 150,000 procedures and carefully reviewing the complications of others provides the framework for the science that helps us constantly improve our techniques and outcomes.
 Listening carefully to each patient’s unique goals and customizing every single surgery is part of the art.